antoyang/NAS-Benchmark/README.md

 All code used to generate the plots of the paper can be found in the "Plots" folder.

 ## Randomly Sampled Architectures
-You can find the training logs in Plots\data\modified_search_space.
+You can find all sampled architectures and corresponding training logs in Plots\data\modified_search_space.

 ## Data